incapption-public/LoadBalancedCronTask/README.md

-:warning: This package is still in an early pre-alpha state
+:warning: This package is still in an early pre-alpha state.
+Feel free to test it.
 # Load Balanced Cron Task

 ## Introduction